 There’s now been a total of nine versions of the ‘wings’, with the current evolution introduced in 2003 to coincide with the launch of Aston Martin’s new global headquarters in Gaydon.

 Though the BMW logo has changed several times over the years, the blue and white quartered circle has been carried through every version.

 Depending on who you speak to, this part of the design is either supposed to represent propeller blades spinning against a clear blue sky or echo the colours of the Bavarian flag as a nod to the fact that the brand was born there.

 Side note: Did you know that BMW stands for ‘Bavarian Motor Works’?

-The three-pronged star that’s become synonymous with Mercedes-Benz was first introduced in 1909 and is designed to represents the brand’s domination of the land, sea and air.
+The three-pronged star that’s become synonymous with Mercedes-Benz was first introduced in 1909 and is designed to represent the brand’s domination of the land, sea and air.

 The silver colour was chosen to reflect the close connection the brand has with racing, which began with the Grand Prix at Nürburgring in 1934 – legend has it that, when one of their cars exceeded the eligible weight in the pre-race checks, the Mercedes-Benz team spent the night polishing off the white paint, stripping it back to its raw silver colour to make it lighter.

 Of all the logos in our list, it’s perhaps the Jaguar badge that’s changed the least – perhaps because when you’ve created a look this memorable, why would you want to change a thing?

 Given that the first VW, the Beetle, was created under Hitler’s guidance, it’s no real surprise that the first version of the Volkswagen logo echoes the Nazi flag.

 The brand moved on swiftly after the war ended, adjusting the emblem to remove the prongs and creating a circular design that’s not entirely dissimilar to the logo they still use today.